Team-D-13/Quanta/Readme.md

 ## Card Types

 Quanta Lord - Accessed through your side deck (CTRL+F3), a Quanta Lord has a unique ability that can serve as a keystone or addition to your deck.
 If you have a unit with [Guard], your Quanta Lord cannot be attacked, otherwise it is an open target.
+Quanta lords have 30 life.
+Once the life is lost, you lose the game.

 Unit - Units are played to the middle row, or front row if they have guard.
 They can take damage, attack and be attacked.
 They have stats, for example 1/2.
 The 1 would be strength - the amount of damage the unit's attack inflicts.
 The 2 would be toughness - the amount of damage the unit can take before being destroyed.
 When a unit attacks, it is exerted.
 It also cannot attack on the turn it is played unless it has the swift ability.
 This also means a unit that activates its Exert effect cannot attack on the same turn.
 Damage is signified with red counters.